 Ultimately, the choice between all-inclusive pricing and base pricing with add-ons for your dog grooming business comes down to what works best for you and your customers.
 If you want to offer a simple, straightforward pricing model that allows your more flexibility and freedom in what you can do for the dogs, all-inclusive pricing may be the way to go.
 On the other hand, if you want more control over your pricing and profit margin and the ability to offer special deals, base pricing with add-ons may be the better choice.

 If you are torn on HOW and WHAT to price your dog grooming services at, read more on pricing here.

-If you are a Groom Haüs VIP Member, you can utilize our handy-dandy Pricing Calculators in your Business Tools library to quickly and easily determine your minimum per hour pricing, average per pet pricing, as well as how many total regular clients you will need to meet those minimums.
-Not a VIP Member yet?
+If you are a Groom Haüs Member, you can utilize our handy-dandy Pricing Calculators in your Business Tools library on your Member Dashboard to quickly and easily determine your minimum per hour pricing, average per pet pricing, as well as how many total regular clients you will need to meet those minimums.
+Not a Member yet?
 Click here to learn more about member perks and sign up today.